 PHL 311 Ethics and the Modern World (3.0); 3 cr.
-Offers a general analysis of fundamental schools and problems in ethics.
-Texts directly related to the major religions are treated.
+Offers a general analysis of major schools in ethics, by defining each school's concept of right and wrong, good and bad, and its consequent approach in providing solutions to selected ethical problems.
+Texts directly related to major schools are treated.
 Prerequisite: ENL 213.